-Like Acacia and Rosmary Honey Rhododendron Honey is very mild.
-It’s the ideal honey to sweeten hot and cold beverages, especially a baby’s bottle.
+Like Acacia and Rosmary Honey, Rhododendron Honey is very mild.
+It’s the ideal honey to sweeten hot and cold beverages.

 • Appearance : In a liquid form, Rhododendron Honey is generally clear, and sometimes slightly yellow due to the presence of Raspberry or Lime-Blossom Honey.
 Once crystallised, Rhododendron Honey is white.

-The consistency can range from fine to coarse, and sometimes hard depending on the conditions during crystallisation.
+The consistency can range from fine to coarse, and sometimes solid, depending on the conditions during crystallisation.
 Due to the high level of fructose, the crystallization process is slow.

-• Smell : The delicate smell is smoky and hints slightly of vinegar.
+• Smell : The delicate smell is smoky, with slight hints of vinegar.

 Depending on the season, Rhododendron Honey can be liquid, solid or creamy.

 The amount of pollen in Rhododendron Honey is average, and it can contain a sugar called, erlose.

 It also contains a number of trace elements.
 Rhododendron Honey is also said to protect against rheumatism and to invigorate and soften the skin.